vivekteega/flowallet-testnet/README.md

  * `Object Data`: Message field can only be a JavaScript Object

 ### System Data Type
 * `Application Data`: Application data is the base on which General Data system and Object Data system has been created.
-The formats for  General Data and Application Data are exactly the same.
-Users will never need to use Application Data.
-So we have deprecated Application Data.
+The formats for  General Data and Application Data are exactly the same exfept type is not mandatory in SEND APPLICATION DATA.
+This should be used if developer wants to do his own response data management, or wants no cloud-client data synchronization.

 Note:
  * `General Data:` Type field is mandatory